What does the Bible

 Question: What does the Bible say about cremation?

-Answer: Before we see what the Bible says about cremation, let us first get a dictionary definition.
+Answer: Before we see what the Bible says about this topic, let us first get a dictionary definition.
 Cremation is the act of reducing a dead body to ashes or consuming it with fire.
-The Bible does not have anything directly to say about the issue and, in general, on how to handle a dead body.
-God's word, however, does give two examples of the burning of dead bodies.
-At the very least, there certainly does not seem to be any text that condemns cremation.
+God's word does not have anything directly to say about the issue and, in general, on how to handle a dead body.
+God's word, however, does give some examples of the burning of dead bodies.
+At the very least, there certainly does not seem to be any text that condemn the practice.

-The practice of the patriarchs in the Bible was not cremation but burial, such as Jacob’s burial with his ancestors in a cave that his grandfather Abraham had bought (Genesis 49:29-33).
-The burial of Jesus' body, wrapped with aromatic spices, took place in a tomb after His crucifixion (Luke 23:52-56; John 19:38-42).
-Interestingly, if a person accepted the Nazarite vow, that person was forbidden to touch any dead body, even one of a close family member:
+The practice of the patriarchs in the Bible was not cremation but burial, such as Jacob's burial with his ancestors in a cave that his grandfather Abraham had bought (Genesis 49:29 - 33).
+The burial of Jesus' body, wrapped with aromatic spices, took place in a tomb after His crucifixion (Luke 23:52 - 56; John 19:38 - 42).
+Interestingly, if a person accepted the Nazarite vow, that person was forbidden to touch any dead body, even one of a close family member (Numbers 6:6 - 7).